 - BA degree in Economics, Politics and Philosophy (Oxford University, UK); MA in International Affairs (Columbia University, USA), with specialisation in Economics and Development.

-- Decade as a consulting economist with National Economic Research Associates, including as office director in Madrid, on NERA-UK’s Management Board and as head of health consulting for Europe.
+- Previously 10 years as consulting economist with National Economic Research Associates, including office director in Madrid, on NERA-UK’s Management Board and head of health consulting for Europe.

 - Projects advising public/private sector clients in Europe, Latin America, Asia and Africa on institutional, economic and strategic issues, incl. health care finance and reform; social health insurance; pharmaceutical policy and usage; and hospital and primary provider organisation.